Transparency in Sleep Staging: Deep Learning Method for EEG Sleep Stage Classification with Model Interpretability: Discussion

-\subsection{t-SNE}
+\subsubsection{t-SNE}

-In this study, the t-Distributed Stochastic Neighbour Embedding (t-SNE) approach was used to show the intricate features derived from the ultimate convolutional layer of the SE-Resnet feature extraction module, as seen in Figure \ref{FIG:9}. his approach enabled us to transform high-dimensional data into a two-dimensional representation, enhancing our comprehension of the model.
-The t-SNE visualization revealed a well-defined clustering pattern that closely corresponds to the existence of five separate classes.
-The aforementioned result highlights the impressive ability of our model to effectively extract vital features from raw EEG data.
+The aforementioned results highlight the ability of our model to effectively extract vital features from raw EEG data.
+To visualize the high dimensional distribution of these feature we used the t-Distributed Stochastic Neighbour Embedding (t-SNE) to show the intricate features derived from the last convolutional layer of the SE-Resnet feature extractor, as seen in Figure \ref{FIG:9}.
+This approach enabled us to transform high-dimensional data into a two-dimensional representation to visualize a well-defined clustering pattern that closely corresponds to five separate sleep stage classes.

 It is worth noting that all classes, except for N1, have clear and discernible limits.
 It is crucial to highlight that there exists a substantial degree of overlap between the N1 class and both the REM and W classes.
 This finding suggests that the model has challenges in accurately distinguishing cases in the N1 class.
+This could be because of the transitional nature of N1 and the prevalence of alpha waves in both wakefulness and light sleep stages which present significant challenges in differentiation, exacerbated by external disturbances and restlessness that induce wake-like brain activity during N1.
+Concurrently, the presence of mixed frequency brain waves in both N1 and REM stages complicates their distinction, particularly in the absence of definitive REM markers like rapid eye movements and muscle atonia, further obfuscating accurate classification during ephemeral awakenings and sleep stage transitions.
 This assertion is further supported by the consistent misclassifications of the N1 sleep stage as either REM or W sleep stages, as evident in the corresponding confusion matrices presented in Figure \ref{FIG:5}.
+Moreover during early N3, where delta waves are just beginning to appear, can resemble late N2, especially if sleep spindles and K-complexes are still present.
+This can make it difficult to pinpoint the exact moment of transition between these stages.
+Since this transition from N2 to N3 is gradual, with an increasing proportion of delta waves, classification during this phase was challeanging for the model too (Figure \ref{FIG:5}). \\

-\subsection{GradCAM}
+\subsubsection{GradCAM}